jamiehighfield/jamiehighfield/README.md

 I'm a computer scientist with a strong focus on software and systems engineering, specialising in **C**, **C++**, and **C#** with deep experience in the **Windows API** and **Windows Kernel** development.
 My work spans both low-level systems programming and high-level application design, integrating performance, reliability, and maintainability.
 I also have extensive experience with Identity and Access Management (IAM) technologies and standards, including **SAML**, **SCIM**, and **WS-Federation**/**WS-Trust**, applying them to build secure and scalable authentication systems.

-I am currently a software engineer in the Aggregated Metadata Platform (AMP) at BBC, as well as a Director at SharpVNC Limited.
+I am currently a software engineer in the Aggregated Metadata Platform (AMP) at the BBC, as well as a Director at SharpVNC Limited.

 ### :page_with_curl: Recent projects